*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Some might disagree with this assessment but I feel like blue tea has a very similar flavor profile to green tea.

 Particularly Sencha green tea, here are some of my favorites.
 The slight sweetness, the grassy vegetable notes all play into my belief that they both have similar flavor profiles.

 That being said they are not completely interchangeable.
 They are both distinct enough that you can tell them apart.
 But there do share a lot of common tastes.

 A Bit Of Natural Sweetness

 There is a noticeable but slight bit of sweetness to a cup of blue tea.
-Again it is very similar in strength to that of a green tea.
-This adds another part of my belief that these two tea have a somewhat similar taste to them.
+Again it is very similar in strength to that of green tea.
+This adds another part to my belief that these two tea have a somewhat similar taste to them.

 The sweetness is not overwhelming and it is much different than adding honey or sugar to your blue tea.
 That adds a whole other level of sweetness and flavor you this excellent herbal tea.